Silver Zone, Sun Shining

 As our population grew and the Lizard threat faded, no new enemy showed up — but the war continued.
 Oh, we heard about the Confederates and their foul practice of enslaving Robot droids, but we also were told of the depredations of the Robotic Imperium against all humanoid life.
 Everyone was evil except us, and the government was only harsh because we needed every ounce of productivity to support the war effort — hence the curfew, high taxes, and so on.

 After a while, even the most patriotic among us starts to wonder.
 And me, I was born cynical.
-In my line of work, that’s an advantage; it’s also the reason I hadn’t re-upped in the Militia once my tour was over.
-Better a Citizen on civvie street than one more brainwashed bit of cannon fodder marching off to glory.
+In my line of work, a certain level of cynicism is an advantage; it’s also the reason I hadn’t re-upped in the Militia once my tour was over.
+Better a Citizen on civvie street than one more brainwashed lump of cannon fodder marching off to glory.

 It took me a while to find the man I needed, a certain morally flexible Marine quartermaster I’d heard of with a love for the ponies and a pressing need for cash.
 Once I tracked him down it took even more time, what with him taking measurements and checking in his computer, but eventually he found what I needed and we arranged for pickup after dark.
 I’d be risking a lot on him getting this right, but on the other hand I was only paying half up front.
 That eases a lot of worries.

 I took the blaster away in an EM-proofed duffel bag; it might come in handy during my upcoming negotiations.
 Technically, you’re not supposed to have one on the streets, but if a patrol stopped me it would be the least of my concerns.
-In that case I’d have to rely on the persuasive power of a large wad of cash… Fortunately, that proved unnecessary, and I made it back to the Cypress Club unmolested.
+In that case I’d have to rely on the persuasive power of a large wad of cash — it’s always wise to carry an extra few thousand in a separate pocket; I call it “walking-away money”.
+Fortunately, that proved unnecessary, and I made it back to the Cypress Club unmolested.

 That’s the reason I’d gone with the uniform, by the way; here in the Zone it’s the best way to blend in.
 Everyone wears a surveillance Tag, but civilians either stick to their routines or get noticed and pulled in.
 A soldier on leave goes wherever, whenever he likes; the Tag’s just built into the insignia and ID.
 It’s a lovely perk, if you don’t mind getting shot at from time to time.